 With so many sides dishes to choose from it’s hard to decide what potluck side to bring.
 Think about the number of people, and if you can make it ahead of time and just reheat once you get there.
 Having to actually cook your dish can be a strain on the hostess or office where you’ll be eating.
 Here are some no-fail sides, salads and breads that will be the star of any potluck.

 If you decide to bring rolls, bring along a crock pot so you can rewarm the rolls and keep them warm.

 Creamy Green Bean Casserole without Canned Soup

-Loaded Ranch Potato Salad with Bacon
+Loaded Ranch Potato Salad

 Desserts are really the best part of a potluck, it’s a chance to try lots of different treats that you might not have tried before.
 I generally don’t bring pies to potlucks because they’re just too hard to serve and it’s hard to cut small pieces.
 Go with cakes, cupcakes, cookies, or a slab pie, that can easily feed a crowd.

 Apple Crumb Bars